Codecademy/docs/content/java/concepts/strings/terms/split/split.md

 The `.split()` method takes a string and splits it into an array of substrings based on a pattern delimiter.
 The pattern provided is a regular expression that will split the original string based on where the pattern is matched in the string.

-The method will throw a `PatternSyntaxException` for an pattern that's an invalid regular expression.
+The method will throw a `PatternSyntaxException` for a pattern that's an invalid regular expression.

 ## Syntax